EricPug/ericpugsdungeontimetracker/README.md

 - **Long dungeon delve?**: Create a new actor for a fresh tracker for each day.
 - **End of game session log**: Copy the text out of the Referee's Notes for a record of what happened.

 - **Day Two?**: Each sheet has 1 day of checkboxes.
 If the time elapsed rolls over midnight, then the sheet prints the time plus "Day 2".
-You could of course start a new sheet if you want.